projectGreenbelt/GreenToad/README.md

 ## Motivation

 > As local Austinites and nature lovers we felt that there needed to be a comprehensive app that fellow Greenbelters could use to be informed in real-time what current situations are going down at each public access point.
-Stats we've currently included would are water levels, water flows, current Greenblt weather, parking, as well as brief descriptions of each location and instructions for access.
+Stats we've currently included in this demo are water levels, water flows, current Greenbelt weather, as well as brief descriptions of each location and instructions for access.

 ### Learning Objectives

-* Mark: Increase React proficiency by building react components as part of the View in our site.
+* Mark: Increase React proficiency by building react components as part of the View in our site, and become more comfortable using Ternary Operartors to conditionally render components.
 * James: Increase React proficiency, as well as buid skill set pertaining to user authentication and real-time interaction between application users.

 ### Primary Purpose Of App